francis-clairicia/EasyNetwork/docs/source/tutorials/echo_client_server_tcp.rst

    Of course, you are under no obligation to write a subclass.
 But see :ref:`this note <why-write-a-protocol-subclass>` for details.

-The server
+The Server
 ==========

 Now that we have established the :term:`communication protocol`, we can create our server.

 .. _echo-client-server-tcp-request-handler:

-Create your request handler
+Create Your Request Handler
 ---------------------------

 First, you must create a request handler class by subclassing the :class:`.AsyncStreamRequestHandler` class and overriding